Should we translate for the world, the languages of the world, or the church?

 It’s important to have a clearer understanding of the purpose of Bible translation and especially the relationship between translation and the church.

-In fact, the Christian community, especially in North America, has supported many translations that were undertaken without any supporting church-planting work.
+In fact, the Christian community, especially in North America, has supported many translations undertaken without any supporting church-planting work.
 Unfortunately, boxes of unused New Testaments too often sit as a silent testimony to the need for change.

 Finally, we need to be wary of exaggerated claims of what the church can do when unleashed and put in the translator’s seat.
 New strategies that put “church” in their name may not always have the church in the right place.

-With a firmer grasp of the issues surrounding Bible translation, may we bring greater glory to God as we seek to advance His Word by lifting up His servants and church in prayer.
+With a firmer grasp of the issues surrounding Bible translation, may we bring greater glory to God as we seek to advance His Word by lifting up His servants and church in prayer!